willnotsurrender/06_Friends/02_Foodys/Audrey Prnt.md

 # TODO
-- Speak for N. Rossignol like usual
+- Speak for N. Rossignol like usual [Done,]
-- Tell us your surname
+- Tell us your surname []